What other support is available?

-- you have legal, money or housing problems that are causing you stress or anxiety, you may find it useful to talk to social welfare department
+- You have legal, monetary or housing problems that are causing you stress or anxiety, you may find it useful to talk to social welfare department

 Mindfulness is a way of paying attention to the present moment, using techniques like meditation, breathing exercises and yoga.
 It has been shown to help people become more aware of their thoughts and feelings, so that instead of being overwhelmed by them, it is easier to manage them.
-The ‘Be Mindful’ website has more information and details of local classes around the UK (See ‘Useful contacts’)
+There are mindfulness courses offered around Hong Kong, and some of them are free.

-If you are facing problems that are affecting your mental wellbeing, and you can’t resolve these yourself, you may find a talking treatment helpful.
+If you are facing problems that are affecting your mental wellbeing, and you cannot resolve these yourself, you may find a talking treatment helpful.

 If your problems stem from early life experiences you might find that other talking therapies, such as person-centred therapy, psychodynamic therapy or interpersonal psychotherapy (IPT), can help you address these experiences more thoroughly.